 Booking online also helps avoid last-minute disappointment and delays.

 Box item: You can buy a regular ticket to the museum online.
 But all other tickets, like discounts, groups, and families, can only be purchased from the ticket booth of the museum in person.

 How do online tickets work?

-Go to the Haus der Musik ticket booking page, select the number of tickets and date, and click the Book Now button!
+Go to the Haus der Musik ticket booking page, select the number of tickets and date, and buy the tickets.

 The tickets for Haus der Musik Vienna are priced at €16 for all adults aged 18 years and above.